helloadaire/Earthly-Shopify-App/README.txt

-You can already deploy the APP using the Dockerfile (Step2), but highly recommend you build the APP yourself so you can see how it works.
+You can already deploy the APP using the Dockerfile (Step2), but I highly recommend you build the APP yourself so you can see how it works.

 1. Create a new DEV APP